nomahi/bootcc/README.md

 ## Bootstrap Inference for Logistic Regression in Case-Cohort Studies

 The conventional robust variance estimator for logistic regression in case-cohort studies is biased.
 To provide an unbiased estimate of standard error, the duplications of case and subcohort samples should be adequately accounted.
-This package provides bootstrap standard error estimates that accounted the duplications appropriately, and the corresponding confidence intervals and Wald-type p-values.
+This package provides bootstrap standard error estimates that account the duplications appropriately, and the corresponding confidence intervals and Wald-type p-values.

 ## Installation